grid-line

 What is RedNote?

-RedNote is a Chinese competitor to TikTok (or Douyin, as the native version is known).
+RedNote is a Chinese social media platform.
+It's an alternative to TikTok (or Douyin, as the native version is known).

 An image from the Play Store shows the RedNote interface.

 Much like TikTok, it has evolved far beyond its original vision.
-The app was initially named “Hong Kong Shopping Guide”, designed to serve recommendations to domestic Chinese tourists visiting the region.
+The app was initially named “Hong Kong Shopping Guide” and was designed to serve recommendations to domestic Chinese tourists visiting the region.

-Since then, RedNote has become a destination to trade lifestyle tips.
-It is particularly popular among young women, with beauty, fashion, food and travel among the most-discussed topics on the app.
+Since then, RedNote has become a destination to trade lifestyle tips and short videos.
+It is particularly popular among young women, with beauty, fashion, food, and travel among the most-discussed topics on the app.

 Major tags on posts (translated) include “new mom”, “skin protection party”, “house lover enthusiasts”, and “makeup lover party”.
 The “makeup sharing” tag has been used in almost 1 billion posts.